BloomTech-Labs/didact-be/README.md

 - EMAIL_PASSWORD - our app password
 - SENDGRID_API_KEY - our app sendgrid api key
 - SENDGRID_BASE64_CONVERSION - our app sendgrid api key converted to base64
+- BOT_TOKEN - token to login to discord bot
+- WEBHOOK_ID - id of the discord webhook
+- WEBHOOK_TOKEN - token of the discord webhook
+- CLOUDINARY_CLOUD_NAME - name of your cloudinary account
+- CLOUDINARY_API_KEY - your cloudinary api key
+- CLOUDINARY_API_SECRET - your cloudinary api secret

 ## Contributing